biolab/orange3/doc/visual-programming/source/widgets/unsupervised/distances.md

 2. Choose the *Distance Metric*:
    - [Euclidean](https://en.wikipedia.org/wiki/Euclidean_distance) ("straight line", distance between two points)
    - [Manhattan](https://en.wiktionary.org/wiki/Manhattan_distance) (the sum of absolute differences for all attributes)
-   - [Cosine](https://en.wikipedia.org/wiki/Cosine_similarity) (the cosine of the angle between two vectors of an inner product space)
+   - [Cosine](https://en.wikipedia.org/wiki/Cosine_similarity) (the cosine of the angle between two vectors of an inner product space).
+Orange computes the cosine distance, which is 1-similarity.
    - [Jaccard](https://en.wikipedia.org/wiki/Jaccard_index) (the size of the intersection divided by the size of the union of the sample sets)
    - [Spearman](https://en.wikipedia.org/wiki/Spearman's_rank_correlation_coefficient)(linear correlation between the rank of the values, remapped as a distance in a [0, 1] interval)
    - [Spearman absolute](https://en.wikipedia.org/wiki/Spearman's_rank_correlation_coefficient)(linear correlation between the rank of the absolute values, remapped as a distance in a [0, 1] interval)